Get E-Book

 await start();

-The import() expression matters in ESM.
+The import() expression is doing real work here.
 Static imports run before the importing module body.
 If server.js reads configuration at top level, a static import would evaluate it before loadEnvFile() runs.
-Runtime import puts the load first.
+Dynamic import lets you load the env file first, then evaluate the app.

 const { loadEnvFile } = require("node:process");